nobinary/hope_board/README.md

 ### Features (v.1)

 - notice board allowing users to post CREATE (C), LIKE and VIEW (R) all notes.
-Additionally, a user is able to DELETE viewed notes to see what's underneath.
+Additionally, a user is able to DELETE (pop) viewed notes to see what's underneath.

 - the notes contains:
         1. text